Sterling Darjeeling offers guests an immersive opportunity to experience uninterrupted Kanchenjunga views - www.lokmattimes.com

 Sterling Darjeeling offers guests an immersive opportunity to experience uninterrupted Kanchenjunga views

-PNN Chennai (Tamil Nadu) [India], December 23: One of India's most iconic natural landmarks, standing tall at 8,586 metres, ...
+Chennai (Tamil Nadu) [India], December 23: One of India's most iconic natural landmarks, standing tall at 8,586 metres, Kanchenjunga is the ...

 Chennai (Tamil Nadu) [India], December 23: One of India's most iconic natural landmarks, standing tall at 8,586 metres, Kanchenjunga is the highest peak in India and the third-highest mountain in the world, making it a source of pride and awe for travelers and locals alike.